 Committee Members’ Roles

-Committee members are asked to lead one of the annual initiatives that are part of the Committee’s annual plan.
+Committee members are asked to lead initiatives that are part of the Committee’s plan.
 These vary from year to year, and an initiative’s leader does not have to do all of the implementation work, but he or she is responsible for coordinating that effort.

 When the Committee runs candidates in local elections, Committee members actively support Democratic candidates.
 Members will often walk with candidates in parades or at public appearances or canvass with candidates.
 They write letters to the editors of local news outlets, they support candidates at public events (e.g., Bottle Hill Day), and they make phone calls to Democrats in their voting districts.